-A backpacking quilt aficionado would answer this way:
+A backpacking quilt aficionado (UL hiker) would answer this way:

 Your body weight is compressing the fill inside your sleeping bag, effectively reducing its ability to insulate you and trap your body heat.

-Instead, approach the "why use backpacking quilts" warmth question with this customizable strategy:
+Instead, approach the "why use backpacking quilts" warmth question with a customizable strategy.

 If you're still questioning the wisdom of a backpacking quilt's ability to trap and distribute your body heat, rest assured that you can find one with some additional warm trapping features.